Friday, October 25, 2024

 Listeners don't always know exactly 'repent' means.

 'Repent of your sins' was used in 'sinner's prayers' from people like Dwight Moody and Billy Graham.
 It's still commonly used during a call for salvation.
 These were great men of God, and achieved amazing things in their times.
 However I want to go back to the Scriptures and see how the Gospel was preached by the early church.
+There may be a subtle departure from what God intends.
+I'll leave you to decide.

-'Repentance' can sound like a heavy word, full of impending gloom and judgment, and can give a sense a sense of impossible demands from an angry God.
+'Repentance' can sound like a heavy word, full of impending gloom and judgment, and can give a sense of impossible demands from an angry God.
 However it is part of the Good News, the light yoke Jesus offers us.
 Has something gone wrong in our perception of a word intended for our immeasurable blessing?

 'Repent' is the first word the evangelist should use in his exhortation.
 'Repent, believe, and be baptised'.
 That sequence is there in the New Testament many times.
 However you'll find the phrase 'repent of your sins' is not.
 Not directed at the unbeliever.